 Smoke-free workplaces have become standard in many cities, but some employers take their anti-tobacco policies a step further by prohibiting employees from smoking even while they are not at work.
-While such policies are incredibly controversial, U.S. courts have upheld them as lawful.
+While such policies are controversial, U.S. courts have upheld them as lawful.
 How do bosses monitor employees’ behavior when they are off the clock?
 They use a test that looks for nicotine, of course.
-Unfortunately, e-cigarette users are not exempt from this discriminatory practice, which is why it’s important for vapers to understand how the human body metabolizes nicotine.
+Unfortunately, e-cigarette users are not exempt from this practice, which is why it’s important for vapers to understand how the human body metabolizes nicotine.

 Understanding How Nicotine Stays in the Body